lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 How to launch
 -------------
-To launch kcalc go to :menuselection:`Accessories --> Kcalc` or run
+To launch Kcalc go to :menuselection:`Accessories --> Kcalc` or run

 .. code::

    kcalc

 from the command line.
-The icon for kcalc looks like a box with a + sign a - sign a multiplication sign and an equals sign.
+The icon for Kcalc looks like a box with a + sign a - sign a multiplication sign and an equals sign.